ngrok/ngrok-docs/docs/integrations/jumpcloud/sso-oidc.md

     - JUMPCLOUD_CLIENT_ID: The client id you copied from JumpCloud.
     - JUMPCLOUD_CLIENT_SECRET: The client secret you copied from JumpCloud.

-    Optionally, add the `--subdomain YOUR_SUBDOMAIN` argument to get your subdomain.ngrok.io URL, replacing `YOUR_SUBDOMAIN` with your URL of preference.
+    Alternatively, add the `--subdomain YOUR_SUBDOMAIN` argument to get your subdomain.ngrok.io URL, replacing `YOUR_SUBDOMAIN` with your URL of preference.

 1. Copy the URL available next to **Forwarding** (for example, `https://jumpcloud-sso-test.ngrok.io`).